cmayron/Legal-Calculus/README.md

 This is the full conceptual foundation.

-4. To Run LCES Legal Calculus Educational System, Load the Bootloader Minimal, role‑pure, operational
+**4. To Run LCES Legal Calculus Educational System, Load the Bootloader** Minimal, role‑pure, operational

 This file contains: